Robert-van-Engelen/Forth500/manual.md

 ### Enums

 Enumerated values can be created with multiple `CONSTANT`, each for a new enumeration value.
+We can automate the constant value assignments as follows:

+    : begin-enum        ( -- n ) 0 ;
+    : enum              ( n "name" -- n ) DUP CONSTANT 1+ ;
+    : end-enum          ( -- n ) DROP ;

+Such that:

+    begin-enum
+      enum red
+      enum white
+      enum blue
+    end-enum

+will create the constants `red`, `white` and `blue` with values 0, 1 and 2, respectively.
+In a similar way we can define a `bitmask` word using `1 OVER LSHIFT` to set the constants to 1, 2, 4, 8 and so on to perform bit operations with `AND`, `OR`, `XOR` and `INVERT`.

-Another approach is to use the unique address of a word as the enumeration value, assuming the actual value does not matter as long as it is unique.
+If we don't care about the constants as long as they are unique, then another approach is to use the unique address of a word as the enumeration value, assuming the actual value does not matter as long as it is unique.
 Consider for example an enumeration of colors:

     CREATE red
     CREATE white